oroinc/documentation/user/glossary.rst

       A channel represents a source of customers and customer data, for example a specific shop, an outlet, a web-store, etc.

    Account
       An account represents a person, a company or a group of people you do business activities with.
       An account aggregates details of all the customer identities assigned to it, providing for a 360-degree view of the customer activity.

    OroCommerce
-      An open source B2B Commerce solution with built in sales interaction tools for a commerce business.
+      An open-source B2B Commerce solution with built in sales interaction tools for a commerce business.

    OroCRM
-      An open source CRM with built in marketing automation tools for a commerce business.
+      An open-source CRM with built in marketing automation tools for a commerce business.

    Customer
       A system :term:`entity <Entity>`.
 Its :term:`records <Record>` represent people or businesses you have sold or